ABOUT THIS DOCUMENT

 - register with us for recruitment and vacancy updates;

 - apply for a vacancy on Our Sites;

 - respond to communications or surveys;

-We will also collect information about you if you get in touch through one of our external partners (for instance, if you apply for a job vacancy using a third party provider, such as a recruitment agency or SmartRecruiters, our Applicant Tracking System.
+We will also collect information about you if you get in touch through one of our external partners (for instance, if you apply for a job vacancy using a third party provider, such as a recruitment agency or our HR tool).